 Students will be dismissed from their classroom to a parent/guardian or emergency contact.
 Students will not be dismissed to any other adult or peer unless prior written arrangements are made with the Academy office.
 This procedure will guarantee the safety and well-being of all students.
 Parent/Guardian is required to go to the office to pick up their child from the Academy at times other than normal arrival and dismissal.
-The Parent/Guardian is not to go directly to the classroom but report than normal arrival and dismissal.
 The Parent/Guardian is not to go directly to the classroom but report to the office where they will be required to sign students out of the Academy.
 After approval from the main office, the student's educator will send the student to meet the parent in the main office.
 Parents should not go to the classroom to pick up the student.
 This causes disruption to the learning environment.